 Read more about the lengthy battle to stop a planned highrise development and instead use the Park’s site as open green space for the public.
 A rare success story in which the NYC public won, the Park original mission included an environmental education center.
 Solar One became the steward of realizing this vision and has created many programs providing environmental education to NYC residents, as well as planning to build a world-class Green Energy, Arts & Education Center – Solar 2.

 Working with dozens of New York City public schools each year, the K-12 Education program teaches thousands of New York City youth how to live sustainably in their urban environment through the Green Design Lab and Enrichment Education programs.
-Each summer, the Arts and Events program holds a series of free solar-powered dance, film, and community events — including the all-night Sun To Stars Festival.

 The Green Workforce Training Program is one of New York City’s largest green jobs training organizations, providing training courses in fast-growing green jobs fields along with environmental literacy education.